-5.4.
-Planning and scheduling
+4.4.Course planning and calendar

-The course is divided into 4 thematic blocks.
-The first block (Lessons 1-2) serves as an introduction to the subject and runs during the first 2 weeks of the term.
-The second thematic block includes the topics of soil components and properties (Lessons 3-6) and runs during the following 4 weeks.
-The third block covers the lessons on soil genesis and diversity (Lessons 7-10); it develops during the following 10 weeks.
-The final block (Lessons 11-13) includes the topics on soil evaluation and conservation, and runs during the final 2 weeks of the course.
+The course is divided into 4 sections.
+The first section (topics 1-2) works as an introduction to the course and runs during the first 2 weeks of the semester.
+The second section includes the topics of soil components and properties (topics 3-6) and runs during the following 4 weeks.
+The third section covers the topics of soil genesis and diversity (topics 7-10); it develops during the following 10 weeks.
+The final section (topics 11-13) includes the topics of soil evaluation and conservation, and runs during the final 2 weeks of the course.

 Interactive activities of soil classification and evaluation will develop simultaneously to the lecture sessions during the final 5 weeks of the semester.